US deports man after push for indefinite detention stalls

 Earlier this summer, federal prosecutors had argued at a hearing that Hassoun remained a threat to national security, but ultimately withdrew testimony from another detainee at the Batavia detention facility, who claimed Hassoun told him about plans to commit crimes upon his release.
 Hassoun’s attorney said the claims were fabricated, the Observer Dispatch reported.

 U.S. District Judge Elizabeth Wolford ruled against the government and ordered Hassoun’s release.
-Prosecutors won an emergency stay upon appeal in July.

-Hassoun’s deportation appears to end the legal battle over whether he posed a danger and could be held indefinitely.

 Hassoun immigrated to the Florida in 1989, married and had three children, all of whom are American citizens.
 His family moved to Lebanon after his arrest, the Buffalo News reported.